GabrielNakamura/IV_function/README.md

 output:

-list with length two containing observed and bootstrap IVs of components of diversity present in matrix.M.
-If the option bootstrap= FALSE, the function will return a matrix with one row and column number equal to the number of columns in matrix M.
+list with length three, containing observed IVs in IV.obs_stopRule element, the proportion of variation accounted by each significant PCs in Var.by.axis element and the squared correlation among diversity metrics in matrix **M** in Metrics_correlation element.